GuildedAPI/docs/docs/index.md

 # Introduction

 Hey, welcome!
-This is some unofficial documentation of the Guilded user API.
-Please [read the Terms of Use](https://support.guilded.gg/hc/en-us/articles/360039728313-Terms-of-use) before using the API.
+This is some documentation for [Guilded](https://guilded.gg)'s user API.
 This [documentation is on GitHub](https://github.com/guildedapi/docs), so you know what to do there.

 ## Userbots & You

-Using the API to 'bot' your user account is a gray area in terms of ToU compliance.
-For this reason, these pages do not condone automating a user account and they exist solely for educational purposes.

-There is not yet any publicly available bot API like there is in Discord.
+Guilded's terms forbid the automation of user accounts.
+For this reason, these pages are for building applications that make requests to Guilded as an anonymous third party ([here are some examples!](/topics/community-resources#exemplary-projects)).
+User authentication details will not be covered here.

+You can apply for Guilded's early access bot API in the "Bots" tab of any server's settings or at [API-Official](https://www.guilded.gg/API-Official).

 ## Support

 Need some help?
-Come ask over at [the community API server](guilded://guilded-api)! ([or here if you don't have the guilded client installed](https://community.guildedapi.com))
+Come ask over at [the community API server](https://www.guilded.gg/guilded-api)!